 1. Whether Electoral Literacy Club (ELC) has been set up in the College?
 Electoral Literacy Club (ELC) has been setup in the College in 2022 and is functioning along with Department of lifelong learning & Extension (DLLE) as well as National Service Scheme (NSS).
 The Principal is the Chair Person of the ELC with Extension work teacher and NSS Program Officer as the faculty coordinator.
 Two students are also appointed as Student Coordinators.
 100 students are members in the club.
 The primary objective of the club is sensitizing the student community about democratic rights which includes casting votes in elections.
 2. Whether students' co-ordinator and co-ordinating faculty members are appointed by the College and whether the ELCs are functional?
 Whether the ELCs are representative in character?

-Yes, the NSS and DLLE students' coordinator and coordinating faculty members were appointed by the College Sr.no Name Designation Roll 1 Kailas Kalkate Principal Chairperson 2 Rasika Sakpal Extension Work Teacher (DLLE) Coordinator 3 Priyanka Pawar Program Officer (NSS) Coordinator 4 Vishal S. Bhosale Asst. professor Faculty Member 5 Tejas Waghe Student Student coordinator 6 Rohan Rasalkar Student Member The ELC is functioning with the following objectives: ?
-To create awareness and interest among faculties and students through awareness activities and camps. ?
-To educate the targeted populations about voter registration, electoral process and related matters. ?
-To familiarize the targeted populations with EVM and to educate them about robustness of EVM and integrity of the electoral process using EVMs. ?
-To help the targeted unaware people understand the value of their vote to ensure that?
-They exercise their suffrage right in a confident, comfortable and ethical manner. ?
-To facilitate voter registration for its eligible members who are not yet registered. ?
-To develop a culture of electoral participation and maximize the informed and ethical voting and follow the principle 'Every Vote Counts' and 'No Voter to be Left Behind'. ?
-To motivate the students to participate in the ELC activities.
+Yes, the NSS and DLLE students' coordinator and coordinating faculty members were appointed by the College Kailas Kalkate (Principal-Chairperson), Rasika Sakpa (Extension Work Teacher and DLLE - Coordinator) Priyanka Pawa (Program Officer - NSS Coordinator), Vishal S. Bhosal Asst. professor (Faculty Member), Tejas Waghe (Student coordinator), Rohan Rasalkar (Student Member) The ELC is functioning with the following objectives: 1.To create awareness and interest among faculties and students through awareness activities and camps.
+2.To educate the targeted populations about voter registration, electoral process and related matters.
+3.To familiarize the targeted populations with EVM and to educate them about robustness of EVM and integrity of the electoral process using EVMs.
+4.To help the targeted unaware people understand the value of their vote to ensure that 5.They exercise their suffrage right in a confident, comfortable and ethical manner.
+6.To facilitate voter registration for its eligible members who are not yet registered.
+7.To develop a culture of electoral participation and maximize the informed and ethical voting and follow the principle 'Every Vote Counts' and 'No Voter to be Left Behind'.
+8.To motivate the students to participate in the ELC activities.
 3. What innovative programmes and initiatives undertaken by the ELCs?
 These may include voluntary contribution by the students in electoral processes-participation in voter registration of students and communities where they come from, assisting district election administration in conduct of poll, voter awareness campaigns, promotion of ethical voting, enhancing participation of the under privileged sections of society especially transgender, commercial sex workers, disabled persons, senior citizens, etc. This may include voluntary contribution of students to the electoral process-participation in voter registration of students and the communities from which they come, voter awareness campaigns, promotion of ethical voting, increasing the participation of the underprivileged.
-Following are the activities undertaken by ELC of JSSP? pledge?
-Public awareness in the institute and nearby villages?
-Voting Rights Poster Contest for College Students?
-Voting rights campaign on ethical voting?
-Right to Vote Promotion of voting among senior citizens?
-Special camp for training and integrity of election process 4.
+Following are the activities undertaken by ELC of JSSP College, Khardi 1.pledge 2.Public awareness in the institute and nearby villages 3.Voting Rights Poster Contest for College Students 4.Voting rights campaign on ethical voting 5.Right to Vote Promotion of voting among senior citizens 6.Special camp for training and integrity of election process 4.
 Any socially relevant projects/initiatives taken by College in electoral related issues especially research projects, surveys, awareness drives, creating content, publications highlighting their contribution to advancing democratic values and participation in electoral processes, etc. No. 5.
 Extent of students above 18 years who are yet to be enrolled as voters in the electoral roll and efforts by ELCs as well as efforts by the College to institutionalize mechanisms to register eligible students as voters.
-The students above 18 years age are cultured to be the registered voter by way of awareness camps and pledge.
+The students above 18 years age are Considered to be the registered voter by way of awareness camps and pledge. almost 1018 student enrolled as Voters.